Charcoal-SE/charcoal-se.github.io/training/charcoal.md

 We keep track of the spam we've caught in our web dashboard, [metasmoke][ms], to enable us to analyse our results and improve our detection techniques.
-We don't aim for zero false positives, but for zero false negatives.
-Ideally, we'd like to never miss a spam post.
+We don't aim for zero false positives (i.e. legitimate posts caught), but for zero false negatives (i.e. spam posts missed).

 ## Who's Who?
 We try to keep hierarchy to a minimum, but of course there has to be a minimal amount.
 We